Health Care Delivery System Definitions

 Medical care:

-• Maternal & child health including family planning
+- Maternal and child health including family planning

-• Prevention & control of locally endemic disease
+- Prevention and control of locally endemic disease

-• Training of health workers, health guides, local dais & health assistants
+- Training of health workers, health guides, local dais and health assistants

 Primary health care Principles: